Virlus/armada/armada/README.md

 python nodes/communication_hub.py
 ```

-Then, we activate the teleoperation nodes via the following command:
+Then, we activate the teleoperation node via the following command, on every host connected to a teleoperation device:

 ```
 python nodes/teleop_node.py --teleop_id ${the index of teleoperation node}